If you are planning a trip to Toronto, congrats! You’re in for a real adventure!

 If you’re wondering where to stay in Toronto for the best vacation, no worries!
 I will explain everything in detail below.
 I also went ahead and manually compared pretty much all accommodation options in the city and hand-picked the best of the best for you (that includes everything from budget to luxury!).

 In short, my top recommendation for first-time visitors to the city is Downtown Toronto, particularly the Entertainment District.
 It provides easy access to the top attractions and is home to the best bars and restaurants.

-Toronto is a VERY popular destination, so the hotels get booked far in advance, trust me!
-Make sure to secure your spot if you want to pay the best prices for the best accommodations out there.
-Remember: prices are only getting higher as time passes, not lower!
+Toronto is a VERY popular destination, so the hotels get booked far in advance!
+Make sure to secure your spot to get the best deals on the top-rated accommodations.

 - If you’re in a hurry…

-- 1. Downtown (incl.
-Yonge & Dundas) – for the first time
+- 1. Entertainment District – for the first time

-- 2. Entertainment District – where to stay for nightlife
+- 2. Yonge-Dundas Square – where to stay for sightseeing

-- 3. Midtown & Yorkville – best for families & luxury
+- 4. Bloor-Yorkville – best for families & luxury

-- 5. West Queen West – the trendiest place in Toronto
+- 5. West Queen – the trendiest place in Toronto

-- 6. Chinatown – the best area to stay in Toronto on a budget
+- 6. Chinatown & Kensington Market – where to stay on a budget

 - BONUS 2: Best hotels near Toronto Airport